reinhart1010/nix/docs/en/windows/reg-import.md

 ---
 # reg import

-Import all available keys, subkeys, and values from a file.
+Import all available keys, subkeys, and values from a `.reg` file.
 More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/reg-import>.

 - Import all keys, subkeys and values from a file: